Hillsborough Area Regional Transit: The Marion Street Transitway

 Constructed in the 1980s, the Marion Street Transitway provides a line of bus shelters along the street to allow patrons to easily board and deboard buses within Downtown Tampa.
 The transitway runs from the Marion Transit Center to Whiting Street and was originally a "fare-free" zone until 2008.
-All of the shelters along the transitway were equipped with departure time signage at one time, allowing patrons to view when the next bus would arrive.
-Such technology in the past have malfunctioned and were removed as a result.
-The remaining "shells" of this signage will eventually be removed as well, being replaced with new technology.
+All of the shelters along the transitway were equipped with departure time signage but have been removed.